Get up to $600 cash back

 Please see the Incentive Application for a list of required documentation and additional terms and conditions.
 Incentives and qualifications are subject to Utah Public Service Commission approval and may change with 45 days' notice.
 Additional terms and conditions apply.

 Residential electric customers residing in the state of Utah who purchase their electricity from Rocky Mountain Power on rate schedules 1, 2, or 3 qualify.
 Landlords who own rental properties served by the company in the state of Utah where the tenant is billed on rate schedules 1, 2 or 3 also qualify for this program.
 You can locate your rate schedule on your bill or by calling 1-888-221-7070.
 Incentive checks are only issued in the name of the Rocky Mountain Power account holder.

 How to Apply

-Prior to starting a project, find a contractor using the Qualified HVAC Contractor list.
-Note that select incentives must be completed by a Qualified Contractor.
+Prior to starting a project, find a contractor using the Program-Eligible HVAC Contractor list.
+Note that select incentives must be completed by a Program-Qualified Contractor.
 Review the Incentive Application with your contractor to determine eligibility requirements, incentive qualifications and review the list of required documents to submit for an incentive.

-Incentive Application and required documents must be postmarked within 90 days of the work completed date.
+Incentive Application and required documents must be postmarked within 180 days of the service completion date.
 Incentive checks are issued within 45 days of receipt of the completed and approved Incentive Application.
 Checks are only payable to the account holder or verified third party payee.
 Incentives are not to exceed the purchase price of the equipment or service.
 Equipment and service work may be inspected for compliance.
-Incentives are subject to tariff approval and may change with 45 days notice.
-Additional terms and conditions may apply.

 Visit our Frequently Asked Questions page for questions regarding trade allies or how to receive your incentive.